 Any shellfish, ranging from shrimp or crab to clams, will be excellent for hot pot.
 Chinese hot pot is all about the combination of flavors, so it’s perfectly fine to mix seemingly separate ingredients like shrimp and lamb.
 Use pork with shellfish if you’re looking for a more classic flavor combination.

 A distinct element of Chinese hot pot is fish and shellfish balls.
 These are made from pounded fish or shellfish molded into balls with a distinct bouncy texture.
 Some variations are even filled with corn or pork.
 These seafood balls are available ready-made at any Chinese grocery.

 The variety of vegetables used for hot pot is endless.
 Leafy greens like napa cabbage or chrysanthemum greens are classic additions.
 Potatoes, taro, lotus roots, and corn are delicious when simmered in broth.

-Tofu and Noodles
+Tofu and noodles

 One of the best and most fun elements of hot pot is the sauce.
 The best way to construct your own sauce is to obtain a diverse amount of ingredients.
-Soy sauce, sesame oil, chopped raw garlic, hot sauce, chili pastes, rice vinegar, and fresh herbs like cilantro and scallions are all fantastic.
+Soy sauce, sesame oil, chopped raw garlic, various hot sauces, chili pastes, rice vinegar, and fresh herbs like cilantro and scallions are all fantastic.

 A Chinese favorite is the combination of thick sesame paste and a Chinese barbecue sauce called sa cha jiang.
 Unlike American barbecue sauce, sa cha jiang is not sweet.
 Instead, it’s a chunky and spicy sauce that blends seamlessly with sesame paste.
 Combine the two sauces with a dash of soy, cilantro, and garlic for an all-purpose dipping sauce.